adamhott/microbit_v2_rgb_led/README.md

-Project Title: RGB LED with Common Cathode Control
+#Project Title: Common Cathode RGB LED with RGB color rotation.

-Description:
+##Description:

 This project demonstrates how to control an RGB LED with a common cathode using the micro:bit V2 and the Kitronik Breakout Board Edge Connector.
 The code uses a timer to rotate through the colors Red, Green, and Blue, changing colors every 250 milliseconds.

-Project's hardware:
+##Project's hardware:

 - 1 micro:bit V2
 - 1 Kitronik Edge Connector Breakout Board